What Are the Top Pros and Cons of Private Relay?

 In some cases, if you have a VPN, you may need to turn off Private Relay to use it.

-Finally, Private Relay is not available in some countries including Belarus, Saudi Arabia, South Africa, and China.
+Finally, Private Relay is unavailable in some countries, including Belarus, Saudi Arabia, South Africa, and China.
 It also doesn’t bypass parental control services.

-In general, Private Relay is a step forward for more mainstream protection of data, but some gaps may need to be filled as well.
+In general, Private Relay is a step forward for more mainstream data protection, but some gaps may also need to be filled.